Apocalypse in other media

-Originally an archenemy of the X-Men in Marvel comic books, the supervillain Apocalypse has appeared in various forms of media, including animated television series, live-action films and video games, while merchandise of the character include toys and trading cards.
+Originally an archenemy of the X-Men in Marvel comic books, the supervillain Apocalypse has appeared in various other forms of media, including animated television series, live-action films, and video games, while merchandise of the character includes toys and trading cards.

 Television

 Apocalypse as he appears in X-Men: The Animated Series.

 Apocalypse as a god-like pharaoh (left) and as a cybernetic being (right), as he appears in X-Men: Evolution.